yiduoke/13Graphics-friday/README.md

 * Phong

 # Mesh
-Only the most basic works (vertices and faces)
+* Only the most basic works (vertices and faces)
+* CANNOT parse integer vertex coordinates (only floating point numbers)